Winter Vaccinations

 Winter flu vaccination information for adults

+We’d appreciate it if eligible patients support The Cranborne Practice by having their flu vaccination with us.
 Choosing to have your vaccine with us not only protects you — it also helps support your local GP team - we receive a small fee per dose, which helps us continue providing care to the community.

 Information about the Children's Flu Vaccine